HuthLab/CRUISE/README.md

 ### LLM-generated recalls (Fig. 5)
 1. On TACC, ```generate_model_recall.py --story {story} --n 50 --temp 0.7 --att_to_story_start --prompt_number 1```.
 These are the parameters that all stories should have.
 Need to specify the desired attention temperature on line 131.
     Need to use the transformer env with custom Llama generation code.
 See implementation of the attention temperature manipulation [here](https://github.com/mujn1461/private-transformers/blob/61e7edd0a1af2baa2447d9dbb2ffd85010581efc/src/transformers/models/llama/modeling_llama.py#L295).
-To install this version of the transformer code, clone the linked repository,
+To install this version of the transformer code, clone the linked repository, then run
     ```
+    mv private-transformers transformers # renames the folder
     cd transformers
+    git checkout llama-attention
     pip install -e .
     ```
 Results are saved in csv files in ```generated/{model_name}/model_recall```.